Last Updated on September 7, 2022 by Michelle Ball

 To avoid an expulsion hearing on such a terrible student crime, parents may be talked into signing an agreement (expulsion, suspended expulsion, behavior contract, etc.) which contains a school sexual battery charge.

 The other option is to go to an expulsion hearing, and present the student’s defense of “no sexual battery” to an expulsion panel.

 Even if a parent brings the law with them, or attempts to explain what a sexual battery is under the law to the expulsion panel, the parent may have a difficult time.
 This is because of the very sensitive nature of such student sexual allegations.

 Any expulsion panel may just believe the accuser and the parents of the accused student may not be listened to in their pleas of innocence.

 Prepare a Good Defense in Sexual Battery Expulsions

 As this is the case, it is very important that parents enter the expulsion hearing prepared and with good arguments that the student did not commit sexual battery.
 Preparation and evidence are key.

 Failing to approach sexual battery allegations properly can have horrible consequences and the student may be haunted by such allegations for life.
 Don’t make the mistake of misunderstanding the giant mountain before the student who faces a school sexual battery allegation.

-Student expulsion lawyer Michelle Ball helps students with expulsions, their resolution, hearings and appeals and other discipline matters.
-As a school expulsion attorney located in Sacramento California, Michelle Ball can help in places such as Auburn, Roseville, Colfax, Tahoe, Stockton, Lodi, Modesto, Woodland, Fairfield, Vacaville, Vallejo, San Francisco, and many other locations.
+Lawyer for students Michelle Ball helps with expulsion resolutions, hearings, appeals and other discipline matters.
+As an education attorney n Sacramento California, she can act statewide, in Auburn, Roseville, Colfax, Tahoe, Stockton, Lodi, Modesto, Woodland, Fairfield, Vacaville, Vallejo, San Francisco, and many other locations.